High-resolution portraits secured by colour lasers

 A breakthrough process...

-During personalization, the color photo is marked precisely, permanently and irreversibly in the document's inner layer, using color lasers.
+During personalization, the colour photo is marked precisely, permanently and irreversibly in the document's inner layer using colour lasers.

 This is based on the principle of selective bleaching.